Skip to content

 Past Efforts: In the 31st (2019-2020) and 32nd (2021-2022) Legislative Sessions, Governor Dunleavy introduced legislation to allow Alaska to join the NLC, but despite the Board of Nursing's and the Dunleavy Administration’s efforts to address the workforce shortage issues in Alaska and improve licensure processing times for nurses through this legislation, the bills did not pass.

-The Board, Administration, and more than 75 organizations and entities that are directly or indirectly impacted by the nursing shortage in Alaska will continue to advocate for this great need until our efforts are successful and NLC legislation is passed.
+The board, the Dunleavy Administration, and more than 75 organizations and entities that are directly or indirectly impacted by the nursing shortage in Alaska will continue to advocate for this great need until our efforts are successful and NLC legislation is passed.

-To voice your support for Alaska joining the NLC, please see our How Can I Help Alaska Join the NLC? section below.
+To voice your support for Alaska joining the NLC, please see our guidance on how to contact your legislators, above and below.

 Joining the NLC is a win-win for the state and for all Alaskans.
-It allows us to maintain our current licensure options while increasing access to quality health care across Alaska’s communities by helping fill the hundreds of nursing vacancies across the state by allowing “squeaky clean” nurses (i.e., nurses that meet standards higher than Alaska’s nurse licensure requirements) to practice in the state without having to apply, pay, and wait for an Alaska-specific license.
+It allows us to maintain our current licensure options while increasing access to quality health care across Alaska’s communities by helping fill the hundreds of nursing vacancies across the state by allowing nurses that meet standards higher than Alaska’s nurse licensure requirements to practice in the state without having to apply, pay, and wait for an Alaska-specific license.

 • The average time to fill a vacant hospital RN position is 118 days and 157 days for a long-term care facility RN position.